Georgi Petkov (footballer, born 1976): Return to Slavia

 Petkov rejoined Slavia Sofia on 22 June 2012.
 He quickly established himself as the first choice goalkeeper for the team.

 On 9 May 2018, at the age of 42, Petkov was named man of the match in the 2018 Bulgarian Cup Final against Levski Sofia.
 He played an important role in the penalty shoot-out held after the teams remained tied 0–0 after extra time, making two saves.

 On 12 July 2018, Petkov captained Slavia in the 1–0 away win over Finnish team Ilves in the first qualifying round of the Europa League, becoming the oldest Bulgarian footballer to appear in a European club tournament match.

-According to IFFHS, Petkov was the oldest player in the world to feature in a match in the top tier of a national championship in 2022, aged 45 years and 343 days in his only appearance in the Bulgarian First League in 2022 against CSKA Sofia on 20 February, where he briefly lost consciousness after an harsh collision with an opponent, thus being taken to the hospital by ambulance.
-In the following year, however, he was the second-oldest to do so, at the age of 47 years and 222 days in a 0–1 loss to Hebar on 22 October, only behind Hungarian goalkeeper Géza Túri, who played in the Faroe Islands Premier League at the age of 49.
+According to IFFHS, Petkov was the oldest player in the world to feature in a match in the top tier of a national championship in 2022, aged 45 years and 343 days in his only appearance in the Bulgarian First League in 2022 against CSKA Sofia on 20 February, where he briefly lost consciousness after a harsh collision with an opponent, thus being taken to the hospital by ambulance.
+In the following year, however, he was the second-oldest to do so, at the age of 47 years and 222 days in a 0–1 loss to Hebar on 22 October, only behind Hungarian goalkeeper Géza Turi, who played in the Faroe Islands Premier League at the age of 49.

-On 10 May 2025, at the age of 49, Petkov played the full 90 minutes and was chosen as the man of the match in the 0–0 league draw with Lokomotiv Sofia, reclaiming the record for the second-oldest active professional football player in the world.
+On 10 May 2025, at the age of 49, Petkov played the full 90 minutes and was chosen as the man of the match in the 0–0 league draw with Lokomotiv Sofia, reclaiming the record for the fifth-oldest active professional football player in the world.

+On 23 July 2025, he announced that he would retire from football at the end of the 2025–26 season.
+However, he was on the bench during the club's first two matches of the 2026–27 season.

 International career

 Petkov earned 16 caps for Bulgaria between 1998 and 2009.
-He first played in the national team in the friendly 1–4 loss to Morocco in December 1998.
+He first played for the national team in the friendly 1–4 loss to Morocco in December 1998.
 In October 2018, after a 9-year absence from international duty and 20 years after his debut, he was recalled by Petar Hubchev for the UEFA Nations League matches against Cyprus and Norway.
 On 16 November 2018, in the 1:1 away draw with the Cypriots Petkov became the oldest European goalkeeper to play in an official match of their respective national team at the age of 42 years and 248 days.
 The previous record holder was Elisha Scott who played for Northern Ireland at the age of 42 years and 200 days.
 Petkov also played 3 days later against Slovenia.